Paul Dietzel: Athletic administration career

 As the South Carolina athletic director, Dietzel greatly improved the athletic facilities.
 During his tenure, Carolina Stadium, renamed Williams-Brice Stadium in 1972, grew from 42,000 seats at his arrival to 54,000 seats at his retirement.

 He oversaw South Carolina's withdrawal from the Atlantic Coast Conference in 1971.
 Dietzel felt that the ACC's higher academic entrance requirements were preventing the South Carolina football program from signing talented players which could propel the program to national prominence.
 Dietzel has one other lasting legacy at South Carolina.
 During the first game of the 1968 season, Dietzel heard the school's band play an arrangement of the Broadway show tune "Step to the Rear" from How Now, Dow Jones.
 Dietzel liked it so much that he decided it should be the school's new fight song, and proceeded to write a new set of lyrics to the tune.
 Later that season, the song, with Dietzel's lyrics, made its debut as "The Fighting Gamecocks Lead the Way", which has been Carolina's fight song ever since.
 Dietzel also designed the Fighting Gamecock logo which is still in use today.

 Dietzel left coaching in 1975 to become the commissioner of the Ohio Valley Conference for one year.
 He then served as athletic director at Indiana University before returning to LSU in 1978.
 He was the school's athletic director from 1978 to 1982.

+During Dietzel's second tenure in Baton Rouge, the men's basketball team won the 1978-79 SEC championship and reached the Final Four in 1981 under Dale Brown, who was hired by Dietzel's predecessor, Carl Maddox, in 1972.
+On the football field, Dietzel ushered his former assistant coach and successor, Charles McClendon, into retirement after 18 seasons at the helm, hiring Bo Rein as McClendon's successor, then turning to former LSU All-American Jerry Stovall when Rein perished in a plane crash on January 10, 1980.

+Dietzel was fired on February 5, 1982 after it was revealed the LSU athletic department ran a $390,000 deficit during the 1980-81 school year, and the deficit would balloon into the millions over the next several years if severe corrective action was not taken.

 Dietzel also served as president of the American Football Coaches Association and the Fellowship of Christian Athletes.
 Dietzel came out of retirement in 1983 to become Athletics Director at Samford University.
 He resigned in 1985 following the dismissal of Head Football Coach Kim Alsop over his objections.